How To File An EEOC Complaint

-Victims of sexual harassment, race discrimination, gender discrimination, age discrimination, and other employment violations can file an EEOC complaint for free.
+Have you experienced sexual harassment, workplace discrimination, or other employment violations?
+You can file an EEOC complaint for free.

 But what happens after you file an EEOC complaint?
 What steps will the EEOC take to investigate your claim?
 And can you file a lawsuit if the EEOC chooses not to pursue your complaint?

 Our infographic explains the process of filing an EEOC complaint, including what happens during an EEOC investigation, the role the EEOC plays in negotiating with your employer, and your rights during the process.

 The Equal Employment Opportunity Commission, or EEOC, investigates violations of federal law.
 Its complaint process investigates several different types of workplace discrimination, including: